munificent/craftinginterpreters/book/closures.md

 ^code insert-upvalue-in-list (1 before, 1 after)

-We already create the upvalue in the first incarnation of this function, so we only need to add code to insert it in the list.
+The current incarnation of this function already creates the upvalue, so we only need to add code to insert it in the list.
 We exited the list traversal by either going past the end of the list, or by stopping on the first upvalue whose stack slot is below the one we're looking for.
 In either case, that means we need to insert the new upvalue *before* `upvalue` (which may be `NULL` if we hit